New Work by Renowned Studio Glass Artist & Prof. Bill Carlson

 The exhibition â€“ Aquila Non Capit Muscas â€“ is organized by the UM Department of Art and Art History and sponsored in part by Stella Holmes and Overseas Partners Realty, Inc.

 The Lowe Art Museum is located at the University of Miami at 1301 Stanford Drive, Coral Gables.
 Hours are 10 a.m. to 5 p.m.
 Tuesdays, Wednesdays, Fridays and Saturdays, 12 to 7 p.m.
 Thursdays and 12 to 5 p.m.
 Sundays.
 Regular Admission (not including special events) is $10; $5 for Seniors and Non-UM Students; Free for Lowe Art Museum Members, University of Miami students, faculty and staff, and children under 12.
-For more information, call (305) 284-3535 or visit www.lowemuseum.org.If you love Soul Of Miami, please consider leaving a testimonial.
+For more information, call (305) 284-3535 or visit www.lowemuseum.org.Thank you for using Soul Of Miami!